Clement Delangue

 Hugging Face was founded in 2016 by Clement Delangue, Julien Chaumond, and Thomas Wolf.
 The company first became visible through conversational AI and then grew into one of the main distribution and collaboration layers for machine learning.

-By 2025, Hugging Face described itself as a widely used platform for AI builders with millions of users, a large community of researchers and developers, and hosted repositories for open-source models, datasets, and applications.
+By the company's April 2025 Pollen Robotics announcement, Hugging Face described itself as a heavily used platform for AI builders with millions of users and repositories for models, datasets, applications, and open-source tools.
 The Hub's importance is not only technical.
-It makes AI artifacts into public objects that can be searched, downloaded, documented, discussed, gated, forked, and deployed.
+It makes AI artifacts into public objects that can be searched, downloaded, documented, discussed, gated, forked, scanned, and deployed.

 Open AI Position

 Delangue has been one of the most visible executives arguing that AI should remain more open than the largest closed frontier labs prefer.
-In congressional testimony, he described Hugging Face as a community-oriented U.S.-based company with a mission to democratize good machine learning through open source, open science, model hosting, datasets, and infrastructure that lowers barriers to contribution.
+In 2023 congressional testimony, he described Hugging Face as a U.S.-based, community-oriented company with a mission to democratize good machine learning through open-source and open-science work, model and dataset hosting, and infrastructure that lowers barriers to contribution.

-His argument is not simply that everything should be released without constraint.
-Hugging Face policy materials frame openness as a spectrum and pair it with documentation, access gating, content moderation, platform safeguards, ethics research, and transparency mechanisms.
+His position is not simply that every artifact should be released without constraint.
+Hugging Face policy materials and Delangue's Senate statement frame openness as a spectrum and pair it with documentation, access gating, community moderation, platform safeguards, ethics research, risk evaluation, and transparency mechanisms.

-This position places Delangue inside one of the central disputes of modern AI governance: whether public access to models and training artifacts improves accountability, competition, and safety research, or whether it increases misuse by making capable systems easier to copy and adapt.
+This places Delangue inside one of the central disputes of modern AI governance: whether public access to models, weights, datasets, and tooling improves accountability, competition, and safety research, or whether wide release increases misuse by making capable systems easier to copy, remove safeguards from, and adapt for harmful purposes.

 Policy Role